day8/re-frame-http-fx/README.md

     ...))
 ```

-Because we never subsequently use this require, it
+Because we never subsequently use this `require`, it
 appears redundant.
 But its existence will cause the `:http` effect
 handler to self-register with re-frame, which is important
 to everything that follows.

-**Second**, write a an event handler which uese this effect:
+**Second**, write a an event handler which uses this effect:
 ```clj
 (def-event-fx                    ;; note the trailing -fx
   :some-handler-with-http        ;; usage:  (dispatch [:handler-with-http])